yellobyte/SoapESP32/README.md

 * VLC snapshots to help you find server & file download parameters needed for some examples
 * the platformio.ini file I used when testing examples with VSCode/PlatformIO

-## Example of an implementation: ESP32-Radio
+## Example of an implementation: ESP32-Radio using SoapESP32

 After merging this library with the ESP32-Radio code it has been running for a few month now without any problems.
 Biggest advantage is not having to fiddle around with SD cards anymore!